 The accompanying consolidated interim financial statements include the accounts of Clean Harbors, Inc. and its wholly-owned subsidiaries (collectively, "Clean Harbors" or the "Company") and have been prepared on a basis consistent with the annual financial statements and pursuant to the rules and regulations of the Securities and Exchange Commission and, in the opinion of management, include all adjustments which, except as described elsewhere herein, are of a normal recurring nature, necessary for a fair presentation of the financial position, results of operations, and cash flows for the periods presented.
 The results for interim periods are not necessarily indicative of results for the entire year.
-The financial statements presented herein should be read in connection with the financial statements included in the Company's Annual Report on Form 10-K/A for the year ended December 31, 2004.
+The financial statements presented herein should be read in connection with the financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2004.

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires the Company's management to make certain estimates and assumptions.
-These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of the contingent assets and liabilities at the date of the financial statements.
+These estimates and assumptions affect the reported amounts of assets and liabilities at the date of the financial statements.
 These estimates and assumptions will also affect the reported amounts of certain revenues and expenses during the reporting period.
 Actual results could differ materially based on any changes in the estimates and assumptions that the Company uses in the preparation of its financial statements.
-Additionally, the estimates and assumptions used in determining landfill airspace amortization rates per cubic yard, capping, closure and post-closure liabilities and assumptions on an ongoing basis.
-In many circumstances, the ultimate outcome of these estimates and assumptions may not be known for decades.
+Additionally, the estimates and assumptions used in determining landfill airspace amortization rates per cubic yard, capping, closure and post-closure liabilities as well as environmental remediation liabilities require significant engineering and accounting input.
+The Company reviews these estimates and assumptions on an ongoing basis.
+In many circumstances, the ultimate outcome of these estimates and assumptions may not be known for decades into the future.
 Actual results could differ materially from these estimates and assumptions due to changes in environmental-related regulations or future operational plans, and the inherent imprecision associated with estimating matters so far into the future.

-Certain reclassifications have been made in the prior periods' Consolidated Financial Statements to conform to the presentation for the three and nine-month periods ended September 30, 2005.
+Certain reclassifications have been made in the prior period's Consolidated Financial Statements to conform to the presentation for the period ended June 30, 2005.